all-c-a-p-s/Graffiti/README.md

 - predict the grade of a given route on the [moonboard](http://moonboard.com)
 - set its own original routes on the moonboard

 Imagine you've come up with the perfect start to a moonboard route, but are struggling to come up with ideas for how to complete the route.
 Simply the holds you have so far and the desired grade of the route, and generate ideas for the rest of the route with the AI model.
+Access the website [here](https://all-c-a-p-s.github.io/Graffiti/).

 ![Image 11-08-2024 at 21 30](https://github.com/user-attachments/assets/1462e2c4-b043-4eff-b1d1-daee710c5ffd)